 Year 10 is the start of the AQA GCSE in ART and DESIGN.
 Students are required to complete a short workshop based project to complete the 4 Objectives.
 The theme of this project is ‘Belongings’.
 Students begin to build up a body of work which shows how their ideas have developed whilst honing their skills for the main project.

-The students will have already worked in a variety of media so when they come to complete the main project they are well equipped to make independent and creative work based around the Theme of ‘Cultural Portraits’.
+The students will have already worked in a variety of media so when they come to complete the extended project they are well equipped to make independent and creative work based around varying themes (e.g., ‘Inside Out’, ‘Sense of Place’ or ‘What Lies Beneath’).
 Students will visit the British Museum and various London galleries to gather research for their projects.

-Students will carry on the Cultural Portraits project and it will culminate in a large scale canvas being produced.
-In the January when all course work is completed we hold our annual GCSE ART Exhibition and invite students and families to come in to see all of the stunning work that has been created.
+Students will carry on the extended project and it will culminate in a large-scale canvas being produced.
+In the January when all course work is completed, we hold our annual GCSE ART Exhibition and invite students and families to come in to see all of the stunning work that has been created.